Skip to main content

 What is dye-lot matching and why does it matter for flooring waste?

-Dye-lot matching means buying all flooring from the same manufacturing run.
-Even identical product numbers can vary in color between runs — variation that becomes visible as a seam or line once installed, especially in direct sunlight.
-This is why flooring professionals order the entire project quantity at once and keep one unopened case after installation for future repairs.
-Dye-lot constraints also force rounding to full cases: a 312 sq ft room requires 4 cases of 80 sq ft each (320 sq ft = 103% of calculated need), not 3.9 cases.
+Buying all flooring from one manufacturing run.
+Identical product numbers can vary in color between runs — visible as a seam under direct sunlight.
+Order the full quantity at once and keep one unopened case for repairs.
+Dye-lot also forces full-case rounding: a 312 sq ft room takes 4 × 80 sq ft cases = 320 sq ft (103%), not 3.9 cases.

 Does carpet need a waste factor?

-For your specific room dimensions, layout direction, and material type, the vinyl flooring calculator computes square footage plus the correct waste percentage for your layout.
+For your room dimensions, layout, and material, the vinyl flooring calculator computes square footage plus the correct waste percentage.
 For other materials, see the carpet calculator, hardwood flooring calculator, and sheetrock calculator.

 Open the Vinyl Flooring Calculator →